whatevery1says/we1s-collector/README.md

 # we1s-collector

+> **Archived**
+>
+> With the retirement of the Web Services Kit (WSK) API by LexisNexis
+> around 2019-07, core features of the collecter are no longer functional.
+> A new API -- along with new document format -- requires new connection,
+> query code, and preprocessing code.

 The collector is a system for searching, paging, and ingesting article data from new sources (with a current focus on sources from the Lexis-Nexis web-services kit API).
 Its interface to Lexis-Nexis is built on a fork of the Yale DH Lab “lexis-nexis-wsk,” a Python package with convenience wrappers for accessing Lexis Nexis WSK API.

 It consists of wrappers and utilities for processing queries into collections of news article metadata, with a "bagify" feature to transform article content into word lists.
 Input may be a comma-delimited lists of query jobs; output is into WE1S schema JSON files (one per article), and may be batch-packaged into zip files.
 It comes with a command line batch-query interface, `searchcmd.py`, and a single-query interface, `search.py`.